oelin/april/readme.md

-# aerin
+# Aerin

-A 30 line library for building recursive descent parsers.
+Aerin is a 30 line library for building recursive descent parsers.

+## Exports

+Aerin exports four simple functions which t